pathakspandan/Python-for-Bioimaging/README.md

 **Advanced Image Analysis**
 * **Feature Extraction:** Learn techniques to extract meaningful features from images, such as texture, shape, and intensity.
-* **Statistical Analysis:** Apply statistical methods to analyze and interpret image data, including hypothesis testing and correlation analysis.
+* **Statistical Analysis:** Apply statistical methods to analyze and interpret image data, including hypothesis testing and correlation analysis. (to be added)
-* **Machine Learning:** Explore the application of machine learning algorithms to image analysis tasks, such as classification and segmentation.
+* **Machine Learning:** Explore the application of machine learning algorithms to image analysis tasks, such as classification and segmentation.  (to be added)

 By the end of this tutorial, you'll have a solid foundation in bioimage analysis and be able to apply these techniques to your own research projects.